jonnycarling/training/README.md

-## R demonstration for psychologists
+## Demonstration R for curious psychologists

 ### This is practice code and dummy data for basic R training purposes.